dimas-fw/dimas/dimas/README.md

 ## Feature flags

-DiMAS uses a set of feature flags to reduce the amount of compiled code.
+DiMAS uses a set of feature flags to minimize the size of an agent.
-It is necessary to enable all those features you want to use with your `Agent`.
+It is necessary to enable all those features you want to use within your `Agent`.

 - `all`: Enables all the features listed below.
 It's a good point to start with.
 - `liveliness`: Enables liveliness features sending tokens and listening for them.
-- `publisher`: Enables adding Pulishers to the Agent's Context.
+- `publisher`: Enables to store Pulishers within the Agent's Context.
-- `query`: Enables adding Queries to the Agent's Context.
+- `query`: Enables to store Queries within the Agent's Context.
-- `queryable`: Enables adding Queryables to the Agent's Context.
+- `queryable`: Enables to store Queryables within the Agent's Context.
-- `subscriber`: Enables adding Subscibers to the Agent's Context.
+- `subscriber`: Enables to store Subscibers within the Agent's Context.
-- `timer`: Enables adding Timer to the Agent's Context.
+- `timer`: Enables to store Timer within the Agent's Context.